anrmk/gmv-test/README.md

 ## Setup/Installation Requirements
 - Clone this repository to your desktop
-- Navigate to the top lever of the directory
+- Navigate to the top level of the directory
 - Open `index.hml` in your browser